 Access to Higher Education: Computing

 A relevant Level 2 qualification.
-If you do not have GCSEs in English and maths at grade C (grade 5/4) or above you will take a formal test in both subjects.
-ICT skills are essential and you will have an interview and assessment.
+If you do not have GCSEs in English and/or maths at grade 4 (grade C) or above you will take a formal test in those subjects.
+ICT skills are essential and you will have a College interview and may also be required to sit an Access test.

 Who is the course for